rgacote/dinosaurdance/content/posts/actors-finally.md

 Eventually, I started using ObjectPascal/Delphi and eventually Python OOP, C++, C#, etc., which left me wanting something better.

-Elixir on BEAM is the mature Actor model for which I've been looking __and__ it has Agents as well.
+Elixir on BEAM is the mature Actor model for which I've been looking __and__ it has Agents, which are Actors with memory.

 _All notes and comments are my own opinion.
 Follow me at [@rgacote@genserver.social](https://genserver.social/rgacote)_